Colm Mulcahy

-Colm Mulcahy (born September 1958) is an Irish mathematician, academic, columnist, book author, public outreach speaker, and amateur magician.
-He is Professor Emeritus at Spelman College, where he was on the faculty from 1988 to 2020.
+Colm Mulcahy (born September 1958) is an Irish mathematician, academic, columnist, book author, public outreach speaker, amateur magician and Professor Emeritus at Spelman College.
 In addition to algebra, number theory, and geometry, his interests include mathemagical card magic and the culture of mathematics–particularly the contributions of Irish mathematicians and also the works of iconic mathematics writer Martin Gardner.

-He has blogged for the Mathematical Association of America, The Huffington Post, Scientific American, and (aperiodically) for The Aperiodical; his puzzles have been featured in The New York Times.
-Mulcahy serves on the Advisory Council of the Museum of Mathematics in New York City.
-As of January 2021, he is Chair of Gathering 4 Gardner, Inc. He is the creator and curator of the Annals of Irish Mathematics and Mathematicians.
+In 2024 he received the Maths Week Ireland Award.

 Education and career

 Mulcahy got his BSc and MSc in mathematical science at University College Dublin in 1978 and 1979, and a PhD from Cornell University in 1985 where his advisor was Alex F. T. W. Rosenberg.
 From 1988 to 2020, he taught mathematics at Spelman College, in Atlanta, Georgia, and is now Professor Emeritus.
 He served as chair of the department there from 2003 to 2006 and recently created the Archive of Spelman Mathematicians.
-In 1997 he received the MAA's Allendoerfer Award for excellence in expository writing for a paper on the basics of wavelet image compression.
 In 2014 he was one of the organizers of Mathematics Awareness Month.

-An article he co-authored, on the centennial of Martin Gardner, was featured in the book, The Best Writing on Mathematics 2015.
+He has blogged for the Mathematical Association of America, The Huffington Post, Scientific American, and (aperiodically) for The Aperiodical.
+His puzzles have been featured in The New York Times and The Guardian.
+Mulcahy serves on the Advisory Council of the Museum of Mathematics in New York City.
+From January 2021 to December 2024, he was the Chair of Gathering 4 Gardner, Inc. He is the creator and curator of the Annals of Irish Mathematics and Mathematicians.

-Mulcahy has an Erdös number is 2 as a result of a collaboration with Neil Calkin.
+Mulcahy has an Erdös number of 2, as a result of a collaboration with Neil Calkin.